emiloberg/webpack-tutorial/README.md

 * The tutorial on YouTube: [Part 1 (presentation)](https://www.youtube.com/watch?v=C_ZtQClrVYw) and [part 2 (code-along)](https://www.youtube.com/watch?v=eWmkBNBTbMM)
 * The [slides can be found at SlideShare](http://www.slideshare.net/emiloberg/webpack-tutorial-uppsala-js).

-There will also be a video recording of the event.
-Link will be posted here as soon as possible.

 ### Installation

 #### 1. Install